Razyapoo/KGBClusteringDocumentation/scientific_documentation.md

     <em>Figure 3.
 Sequential layout</em>
 </p>

 The sequential layout (shown in the Figure 3 above) is designed to display data that contains a clear sequence of distinct levels of nodes.
-It takes multiple components into account and minimizes link crossings [[14]](#references).
+It takes multiple components into account and minimizes link crossings [[14]](#references) #TODO ([Sequential layout: the best way to handle tiered data](https://cambridge-intelligence.com/sequential-layout-the-best-way-to-handle-tiered-data/), by Julia Robson, June 15, 2022).

 This layout meets 1, 2, and 5 criteria listed at the beginning of the [Layouts](#layouts) section.
 It satisfies the first criterion because we expand the neighborhood in the same direction (the direction must be determined at the beginning), so we can place nodes in the neighborhood close to the expanding node.
 It meets the second criterion because we are expanding the nodes in the same direction, so we have room to place its neighbors in such a way that there are no edge intersections.
 It also meets the fifth criterion because it is visually understandable to non-specialists.